NicholasRenaissance/Field-Oriented-Control-FOC---FPGA/README.md

 # Field-Oriented-Control-FOC---FPGA

-As an extension of the thesis project, the FOC function was not able to be implemented on hardware due to various reasons.
-Therefore the main branch of this repository continues to implement the FOC on hardware and publish it on GitHub.
+As an extension of the thesis project, the Field-Oriented Control (FOC) function could not be implemented on hardware due to various constraints.
+Consequently, the main branch of this repository focuses on implementing the FOC algorithm on hardware and publishing the complete implementation on GitHub.

-The main controller, likely operating on an FPGA or STM32 microcontroller series, is combined with a three-phase two-level inverter driver, which is designed in Altium Designer and implemented on the PCB layout.
-As a result, the branch includes FPGA or MCU programming of the control system, and the hardware design is composed of schematic and PCB layout.
+The main controller—expected to operate on either an FPGA or an STM32-series microcontroller—is integrated with a three-phase, two-level inverter driver.
+The inverter hardware is designed in Altium Designer and implemented through schematic capture and PCB layout.
+Accordingly, this branch encompasses both the FPGA or MCU programming for the control system and the complete hardware design, including schematics and PCB layouts.